 Regius Professor of Greek at Oxford.
-"We are not now inclined to date things late just because they have Christian content...
+"We are not now inclined to date things late just because they have Christian content ...
 On the other hand, that's no reason to push things too early," he said.

-Professor Parsons, a papyrologist at Christ Church, said that Dr Thiede's argument was "sloppy" and based on the misassumption that all scribes of the Jewish diaspora wrote in the same script.
+Professor Parsons, a papyrologist at Christ Church, said that Dr Thiede's argument was "sloppy" and based on the The lines on the fragments misassumption that all scribes of the Jewish diaspora wrote in the same script